 The Book of Remembrance is held at the Jewel Tower, Westminster - a location historically used to store the nation's most precious documents and a fitting building to remember those who have cared for the nation's heritage.
-For those who leave a legacy, or for whom a donation is made in memory, English Heritage can enter their name and a short dedication into the Book of Remembrance at your request.Contact us
+For those who leave a legacy, English Heritage can enter their name and a short dedication into the Book of Remembrance at your request.Contact us

 COMMEMORATIVE GIVING AT KENWOOD

 Unfortunately the grounds of Kenwood House are unable to accommodate any more commemorative benches and English Heritage no longer operates a waiting list.

 Kenwood House has a Book of Donors and Remembrance displayed inside the house, where English Heritage can enter the name of a loved one and a short dedication hand-written by a professional calligrapher for a donation of £350.
 Contact us to learn more.

 Gifts in Wills help ensure that generations to come can enjoy our historic places just as much as you do today

 Donate today and help care for historic places spanning 6,000 years of English history

 Discover how you can make an impact by supporting a specific project